Content

 The series has also acquired a reputation over decades for predicting certain developments.
 One example: In a 1995 episode, a figure speaks with her wristwatch - very long before the Smart Watch was developed.

 Or: In an episode created in 2000, the adult Lisa Simpson becomes president of the USA.
 The first thing she has to do is eliminate the chaos left behind by her predecessor - Donald Trump.
-When Trump was actually elected president in 2016, the series makers had Bart Simpson write in the opening credits of the next episode: "Being right sucks".
+When Trump was actually elected president first time in 2016, the series makers had Bart Simpson write in the opening credits of the next episode: "Being right sucks".

 Pictures: DPMAregister, 20th Century Fox Film Corporation